May Coup (Serbia): The assassination

 The subsequent course of events is not precisely known.
 According to one version, the officers again entered the royal bed chamber where cavalry lieutenant Velimir Vemić observed a recess in the wall that appeared to be the keyhole of a secret door.
 The king and queen were hidden there.
-According to another version, which was partially accepted for the script of the television series The End of Obrenović Dynasty, the king and queen were hiding behind the mirror in the bedroom where there was a small room used for the queen's wardrobe.
+According to another version, which was partially accepted for the script of the television series The End of the Obrenović Dynasty, the king and queen were hiding behind the mirror in the bedroom where there was a small room used for the queen's wardrobe.
 Cupboards covered a hole in the floor that was the entrance to a secret passage (which allegedly led to the Russian embassy located opposite the palace).

 As the conspirators called for him to emerge, Alexander demanded from his hiding place that the officers confirm their oath of loyalty.
 According to one version of events, they did so.
 According to another, they threatened to bomb the palace if Alexander did not open the passage.
 After Alexander and Draga, who were only partially dressed, emerged, artillery captain Mihailo Ristić fired at them using all the bullets in his revolver, followed by Vemić and captain Ilija Radivojević.
 The king fell dead from the first shot.
 The queen tried to save his life by protecting his body with her own.
 General Petrović was killed immediately afterward.

 It is known with certainty that the king and queen were eventually discovered hiding inside a wardrobe and were then both savagely killed.
 Their bodies were mutilated and tossed from a second-floor window onto piles of manure.
 Diplomatic correspondent, historian and author C.L.
 Sulzberger relates an account relayed to him by a friend who had participated in the assassination under Captain Apis: the assassination squad "burst into the little palace, found the king and queen cowering in a closet (both in silken nightgowns), stabbed them and chucked them out the window onto garden manure heaps, hacking off Alexander's fingers when he clung desperately to the sill".
 This account would indicate that King Alexander was killed after he had been thrown from the palace window.
 The assassination of King Alexander coincided with the 35th anniversary of the assassination of his predecessor Prince Mihajlo.
 The remains of the royal couple were buried in St. Mark's Church.

 That same night, the queen's brothers Nikola and Nikodije Ljunjevica were arrested and executed by a firing squad commanded by lieutenant Vojislav Tankosić.
 Prime minister general Dimitrije Cincar-Marković and minister of the army general Milovan Pavlović were killed in their homes.
 The third member of Cincar-Marković's government, interior minister Velimir Todorović, who was also marked to be killed, was instead severely wounded and lived until 1920.